wilderav86/Two-Fire-Table/src/markdown/landingPage/classes.md

 ---
-title: Cooking Classes
+title: Learn From Us
 image: "../../images/greens.jpg"
+button: Inquire
-slug: classes
+slug: /contact
+order: 3
 ---

 #### Learn From Us with a link to contact form page